adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 **EBS Key Points:**
 - Block storage that can be attached to a single EC2 instance.
 - Ideal for databases, transactional applications, or any workloads requiring persistent storage.
-- EBS volumes persist even when the EC2 instance is stopped, unlike EFS, which supports multiple simultaneous mounts.

 **Common Mistakes:**
 - **EFS vs. EBS for shared access:** EFS is the right choice for shared data access across multiple instances.
 EBS is not designed for multiple instances.